timafefi/my_works/README.md

 4)game_manager_robot.cpp

-A simple boot that connects to the server and plays the manager_game using a simplest strategy
+A simple bot that connects to the server and plays the manager_game using a simplest strategy

 5)domain_reg.py